SmartTokenLabs/TokenScript/doc/design_paper.md

 We assert that a language for dictating the behaviour of a token is needed.
 Its design requirement follows its intended goal: to facilitate frictionless market and to integrate the web.

 A market is a place where delivery vs payment happens.
 On the deliverable side, there are all sorts of things money can buy: assets, goods and services.
-On the payment side, there are Ether, DAI, Sovereign etc. The fact that any blockchain asset can be transacted any time, as long as it follows the rules, without middlemen being intermediary, gives us maximum market efficiency - the frictionless market.
+On the payment side, there are Ether, DAI, Sovereign etc. The fact that any blockchain asset can be transacted any time, as long as it follows the rules, without middlemen, gives us maximum market efficiency - the frictionless market.
 However, both the deliverables and the payment side requires a framework to "plug-in" - the TBML token behaviour language we are proposing.

 It's easier to demonstrate the design requirements with an example.
 Let's imagine a market for 1% property.
-A property owner can issue many pieces of a token, each represents 1% ownership of the property.
+A property owner can issue many pieces of a token, each representing 1% ownership of the property.
 He can sell these tokens to obtain cash.

 A buyer needs to know quite a bit of information.
 It's easy to understand that such a token would fetch 1% of the sales revenue if the underlying property is sold, but a lot more details are needed:

-- Where is the property and how its current status is?
+- Where is the property and what is its current status?
 - Can a 1% property token owner vote?
-For example, on the purchase decision to insurance against bush fire?
+For example, on the purchase decision to insurance against a bush fire?
 - Is the 1% automatically converted into currency at the time of property sales, or can the token holder elect to keep it?
 - Is the token properly underwritten to prevent double-collateralization?
-- If the property was collateralized for a mortgage, what is the condition for a liquidation event where the tokenised share of the property is of a smaller percentage of the entire asset than the owner can rightfully issue token with? [damn, let's fix this sentence]
+- If the property is collateralised for a mortgage, what is the condition for a liquidation event to occur when the share of the property is a smaller percentage of the asset than the owner can rightfully issue a token with?
+TODO - the meaning of this point is unclear
-- Is providing identity attestation a condition of purchase?
+- Is providing an identity attestation a condition of purchase?

-A lot of the details are in the smart contract that holds the asset, for example, the total number of tokens issued by the issuer.
-Much is not, for example, how to fetch previous sales prices of the land from an online title deed database.
+A lot of these details are in the smart contract that holds the asset in question, however, many details are not, such as how to fetch previous sales prices for the land from an online title deed database.

-Typically, nowadays those token related information are locally coded in a Dapp in the form of a website.
-We envision it to be best abstracted out and placed in a token behaviour language TBML.
-You can imagine it works like a data processing language that for a given token:
+Nowadays such token related information is typically encoded into the Dapp with a website.
+We envision it to be best abstracted out and placed in a token behaviour language (TBML).
+You can imagine it works like a data processing language for a given token that can:

-- It fetches token related information from its holding smart contract and 3rd party sources.
+- Fetch token related information from its holding smart contract and 3rd party sources.
-- It has a rendering section where the token is rendered in visual or audio fashion.
+- It has a rendering section where the token is represented in a visual or audio fashion.
 - It has a transaction section where the purpose and condition for trade and transactions are described (a superset of ABI).

 Any party is able to render and apply functions to the token using TBML, including entities like generic marketplaces, user-agents and 3rd party apps.

-In general, providing a layered structure, using and reusing it, is better than having a monolithic design where a Dapp tied to an asset class and have all knowledge of the asset locally.
-The reasons are interoperability, scalability and security.
+In general, providing a layered structure, using and reusing it, is better than having a static design where a Dapp is tied to an asset class and has all the knowledge of the asset locally.
+The reasons for this are interoperability, scalability and security.
 Specifically, with the 1% property token as an example, the interoperability, scalability and security concerns are demonstrated below.

 ### Interoperability:

-Suppose a property guru Peter wish to create a website called "Peter's Pride Asset", where he selects the best property available on the market.
-He can create a listing of those properties with rich information of the current price, location, years of the building and even photos, which the users can purchase with a click.
+Suppose a property guru named Peter wishes to create a website called "Peter's Pride Asset", where he selects the best properties available on the market.
+He can create a listing of those properties with rich information of the current price, location, age of the building and even photos, which the users can purchase with a click.
 There is no reason that he needs permission to do so because the data of those tokens are on the blockchain and the transaction of those tokens requires no middlemen.
-However, he would necessarily need to obtain the knowledge local to how to render the token on his website, like how to get the expiration of a token from its holding smart contract.
+However, he would need to obtain the knowledge local to how to render the token on his website, like how to get the expiration of a token from its holding smart contract.
 If the underlying smart contract has gone through changes, like adding an attribute (e.g. council rate), his website would need to upgrade.

 Similarly, the transaction rule might be updated to require the buyer to submit an identity attestation as part of a purchase.
-Without a speedy upgrade, his users would submit transactions not conforming and gets rejected later in the blockchain.
+Without a speedy upgrade, his users would submit transactions not conforming and get rejected later in the blockchain.
 In the end, he would resort to passing the rendering and trading of the token to the Dapp tied to this token, returning to a centralised status and limit the innovation and competition in this space.

 In a similar fashion, suppose an investors' forum where the members are allowed to login using their 1% property token, the rendering of the token, under each post, would need to be sourced from the Dapp tied to the token, since it's too much work for a forum to render the token and keep the code updated.
 Such sourcing would require permission and might be tied to the availability of that Dapp.

 ### Scalability

 Horizontally, the same type of asset might have tokens across multiple networks like Plasma Chains.
 A buyer is likely to be interested only in assets in Australia, and therefore only connected to the Australian 1% Property network.
 It can be difficult to have an all-knowing node to provided rendered token information for all existing tokens, especially if a network is designed with privacy in mind.
-Therefore, to scale, the knowledge about token (TBML) must be detached from the access to the token.
+Therefore, to scale, the knowledge about the token (TBML) must be detached from the access to the token.

-Vertically, if we desire a token whose makeup is 1% property token from a sample of 100 global cities, for mid-big size investors to distribute the risk, a computer system that can manipulate such token must be built with the knowledge about member tokens.
+Vertically, if we desire a token whose makeup is a 1% property token from a sample of 100 global cities, for mid-big size investors to distribute the risk, a computer system that can manipulate such a token must be built with the knowledge about member tokens.
 It again cannot depend on the availability, security and openness of the original Dapp tied to that asset.
 TBML would work in the middle for the making of such tokens.

 ### Security

 It is impractical to improvise a schema where every transaction the user might sign is rendered in a user-readable format.
-It's easy to start with such an effort with a transaction data translation tool, translating enigmatic transaction payload to a user readable data, but ultimately system integration needs and UX needs would surpass what a translation engine can do.
+It's easy to start with such an effort with a transaction data translation tool, translating an enigmatic transaction payload to "user-readable data", but ultimately the system integration and UX needs would surpass what a translation engine can do.

-Take the 1% property token as an example, a confirmation might look like this: You are going to purchase 1% of property #802820 with 45 Ethers, are you sure?
+Take the 1% property token as an example; a confirmation might look like this: You are going to purchase 1% of property #802820 with 45 Ethers, are you sure?

-The user would be unsure if the glass ceiling designer 2-bedroom house he is watching is #802820.
+The user will be unsure if the glass ceiling designer 2-bedroom house he is watching is #802820.

-A translation tool cannot go further because properly rendering the property token requires more than word processing.
-This limit is easily hit even without introducing complex integration scenarios where more than one tokens are involved in a transaction (e.g. purchasing a used car and get a car token plus a warranty token).
+A translation tool cannot go further because correctly rendering the property token requires more than word processing.
+This limit is easily hit even without introducing complex integration scenarios where more than one token is involved in a transaction (e.g. purchasing a used car and getting a car token with a warranty token).

 Eventually, a transaction is generated with code, and the user would have to delegate the trust to the code.
-In a user's words, it's like this: I am accessing the website tied to this token, so I will trust that this transaction I am signing is generated for the intention I have while using the website.
+In a user's words, I am accessing the website tied to this token, so I will trust that this transaction I am signing is generated for the intention I have while using the site.

-TBML is designed to separate token rendering code and transaction generating code and package them into its own container, signed by a party that the user is likely to trust.
-There are a few trust levels, which we will detail in the later chapters.
+TBML is designed to separate token rendering code, and transaction generating code and package them into its container, signed by a party that the user is likely to trust.
+There are a few trust levels, which we will detail in later chapters.

-A user who is purchasing a 1% property token from Peter's Pride Property recommendation website can be provided with rendering and transaction packaged and signed by the same group of people who created the holding contract of such tokens, therefore the user can purchase assets from any website with a similar level of trust, or purchase it from a WeChat or Facebook private message and know it is the real token being rendered and  transacted.
+A user who is purchasing a 1% property token from Peter's Pride Property recommendation website can be supplied with a rendering and transaction package, signed by the same group of people who created the holding contract of such tokens.
+Therefore the user can purchase assets from any website with a similar level of trust, or purchase it from a WeChat or Facebook private message and know it is the real token being rendered and transacted.

-### Design requirement for frictionless market
+### Design requirements for a frictionless market

-TBML language has to provide:
+The TBML language has to provide:

-- Where to find the asset (which chain, what smart contract holds the asset)
+- Where to find the asset (which chain and what smart contract holds the asset)
 - Vocabulary for token assets
 - Methods to render and translate attributes in local languages
-- Methods to obtain 3rd party information and a list of what 3rd parties are trustworthy.
+- Ways to obtain 3rd party information and a list of what 3rd parties are trustworthy.
 - A superset of ABI information that informs users the purpose of the transaction.

 And it should be usable by: